Midsummer New York: Reception

-Allmusic critic Ned Raggett describes "Midsummer New York" as "easygoing rock chug that won't surprise many".
-Gillian Gaar described it as a "rock 'n' roll parody/" Pitchfork critic Mark Masters described it as "spilling blues supporting Ono’s escalating screams."
-Beatle biographer Bruce Pollock described it as "a relatively straight-ahead rocker."
-Urish and Bielen see the song as evidence that Ono was learning rock techniques from husband John Lennon as well as she was learning the avant-garde techniques she was more famous for.
+AllMusic critic Ned Raggett describes "Midsummer New York" as "easygoing rock chug that won't surprise many".
+Gillian Gaar described it as a "rock 'n' roll parody".
+Pitchfork Critic Mark Masters described it as "spilling blues supporting Ono’s escalating screams".
+Beatle biographer Bruce Pollock described it as "a relatively straight-ahead rocker".
+Urish and Bielen see the song as evidence that Ono was learning rock techniques from husband John Lennon to employ in addition to her more famous avant-garde techniques.

 Other appearances

 "Midsummer New York" was later included in Ono's compilation albums Onobox and Walking on Thin Ice.
 It was also used in Ono's musical New York Rock.
 An alternate version from the Fly recording sessions was released in 2018 as a bonus track on the Japanese Edition of Warzone.

 Ono performed "Midsummer New York" on the second day that she and Lennon co-hosted the Mike Douglas Show in 1972.
 She was accompanied by Elephant's Memory as well by Jerry Rubin and Barbara Loden playing bongo drums.
 This show was taped on 18 January 1972 and televised on 15 February.

 "Midsummer New York" was included on the original version of Lennon and Ono's 1972 television film Imagine but it was one of two Ono songs that was cut from the shortened revised version.
-"Mind Train," the follow-up single from Fly, was the other song cut.
+"Mind Train", the follow-up single from Fly, was the other song cut.